juniorohanyere/stogram/README.md

 ### Custom Programs

-- Unleash your creativity by creating custom programs using Stogram's decimal-based machine language and some other preinstalled high level languages.
+- Unleash your creativity by creating custom programs using Stogram's hexadecimal-based machine language and some other preinstalled high level languages.
 - Edit and save your programs effortlessly within Stogram's integrated text editor(s).
 - Execute your programs within the virtual environment.